ron-kemker/OpenAnnotation/README.md

     - Drop down menu for classes contains color reference
     - Install file
     - Prompt if you really want to delete the class
-    - New Project Screen (Don't Default to Folder Selection)

 Long-Term functionality should include:
     - Network labeling capability